-The ARUA Water CoE aims to be a centre for innovative and progressive research, which focuses on the African response to the Sustainable Development Goals (SDGs).
+The ARUA Water CoE, funded by UKRI:GCRF, aims to be a centre for innovative and progressive research, which focuses on the African response to the Sustainable Development Goals (SDGs).
 Water plays a vital role in ensuring equitable, stable and productive societies and functional ecosystems.
 Hence, the United Nations recognised ensuring sustainable management of water and sanitation as one of the seventeen sustainable development goals (SDGs) (i.e. Goal 6) (https://sustainabledevelopment.un.org/).

 From a water perspective, one of the major challenges faced by the water sector in Africa is a lack of capacity in terms of determining the volumes of the available water resources, determining and managing anthropogenic impacts from activities in the catchment as well as determining their sustainable and efficient use.
 There is increasing recognition of governance failure at multiple scales, further exacerbating the challenge of sustainable water resources and supply management on the African continent.
 The shortage of trained personnel in the water sector frequently results in this gap being filled by experts from outside the continent who may contribute to the solution of specific problems, but do little to contribute longer-term development of capacity within the continent.
 The ARUA has as its primary aim bringing together a number of peer African institutions to pool their limited resources and use them to generate a critical mass that could more effectively support each other and the growing numbers of researchers.
 Therefore, the ARUA Water CoE seeks to contribute to the development of capacity by training high level academic and professional expertise in both the science and management of water resources using existing networks of university academics and researchers within Africa as well as working collaboratively with water resource professionals, researchers and academics outside the continent.

-As an opening conceptual framing the ARUA Water CoE offers Figure 1:
+As an opening conceptual framing the ARUA Water CoE offers Figure below:

 SDG 6 - Clean Water and Sanitation is at the centre.
 We recognise water as intrinsically being 1) water in the landscape – the catchment/watershed) and 2) the delivery of water services (water supply and sanitation.
 These two are encircled in blue.